shimmeris/SCFProxy/README.md

 ## Query

-The `scfproxy list` accepts five arguments `provider`, `region`, `http`, `socks`, `reverse`.
+The `scfproxy list` accepts the following five parameters.

-The `provider` parameter lists the currently supported cloud providers and can be filtered by the `-m [http|socks|reverse]` parameter to find the providers that support a certain proxy.
+* `provider` lists currently supported cloud providers and can be filtered by the `-m [http|socks|reverse]` parameter to find the providers that support a certain proxy.

-The `region` argument is used to list the regions where the cloud provider can be deployed, and the `-p providers` parameter is used to specify the cloud provider
+* `region` list regions where cloud provider can be deployed, and the `-p providers` parameter is used to specify the cloud provider
+* `http` Lists deployed HTTP proxies
+* `socks` Lists deployed SOCKS proxies

-The `http`, `socks`, `reverse` arguments are used to list the currently deployed proxies
+* `reverse` List deployed reverse proxies

 ## HTTP proxy